📦 Improve Warehouse Productivity

 ☑️ Results and Next Steps

-After setting up all necessary functions to measure picking distance, we can now test our picking route strategy with picking order lines.
+After configuring all necessary functions to measure picking distance, we can test our picking route strategy using picking order lines.

-Here, we first decided to start with a very simple approach
+Here, we first decided to start with a straightforward approach

 • Orders Waves: orders are grouped by chronological order of receiving time from OMS ( TimeStamp)